RajithaSomarathne/Singtel_Assignment/README.md

 How to run the project

-Import the project to IntelliJ Idea
+1.Import the project to IntelliJ Idea.
-Select on the project -> Right click -> Run -> All Tests
+2. Select on the project -> Right click -> Run -> All Tests